MYancheff/anti-muslim-sentiment/README.md

 _Kristina Kutateli_

 The purpose of this investigation is to determine "whether there is a correlation between the amount of anti-Muslim rhetoric in the mainstream media and the number of anti-Muslim hate crimes.”
+Although the initial hypothesis that there is a positive correlation between anti-Muslim rhetoric and anti-Muslim hate crimes is relatively straightforward, it is not necessarily so; there are a multitude of other variables possibly correlated to this model, and we will need to create some systematized way of measuring them, and adapting our model.
+The bulk of the project, however, will be tidying and compiling datasets.
+ReThink Media will provide data about anti-Muslim rhetoric in news media, but data regarding anti-Muslim hate crimes proves to be more difficult to procure.
+The FBI Hate Crime Statistics dataset is the most reliable measurement, although because participation is voluntary the data set is incomplete.
+It is our group’s task to clean this dataset or supplement it with information from other sources.
+Thus we will able to assess the correlation between rhetoric and hate crimes against Muslims in America.